CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    ![](../media/azm7-84.png)

-    >**Note**: As Microsoft Edge doesn't prompt by default, you may need to manually copy the .VHD file to the F:\VMs folder.
+    >**Note:** As Microsoft Edge doesn't prompt by default, you may need to manually copy the .VHD file to the F:\VMs folder.

 1. Within the Remote Desktop session to **az801l07a-hv-vm**, switch to the **Hyper-V Manager** console, select the **AZ801L07A-VM1** node, and then select **Import Virtual Machine** under **Actions**.
 This will start the **Import Virtual Machine** wizard.